-- The Test Application button ( ► ), to launch the application in a separate window so that you can test it.
-See Testing the Application. - The Apply Changes button ( ), to compile and apply code changes to the running application (a so-called hot code swap).
-See Applying Changes to a Running Application. - The Test in Web Browser button (()), to test run the application in a web browser.
+- The Test Application button (>), to launch the application in a separate window so that you can test it.
+See Testing the Application. - The Apply Changes button (), to compile and apply code changes to the running application (a so-called hot code swap).
+See Applying Changes to a Running Application. - The Test in Web Browser menu (), to test run the application in a supported web browser in the list of menu choices.
 See Testing the Application.